Grant Mitchell (EastEnders): 2005 return

 After nearly six years away, Kemp was lured back to EastEnders for a fixed period in order to reunite the Mitchell family on-screen.
 Executive producer, Kate Harwood, commented: "We are so pleased that Ross will be back on the show.
 His character is one of the most iconic and popular in the history of soap.
 The impact of his return for the inhabitants of Walford should not be underestimated.
 It is going to be fireworks from the start."

-Grant’s high-profile return, which aired in October 2005, proved to be a ratings success.
+Grant's high-profile return, which aired in October 2005, proved to be a ratings success.
 The first two episodes drew respective audiences of 13.15 million (52.9%) and 12.8 million (55.2%) in the overnight ratings alone, consolidating to 13.34 and 13.21 million viewers, respectively.
 Although he only featured in the show for a period of three weeks initially, his contract was subsequently extended for a further three months, beginning in the spring of 2006.
-The character was involved in numerous storylines, including the unveiling of Den Watts’ killer; an affair with Ian Beale’s (Adam Woodyatt) girlfriend, Jane Collins; and a week’s worth of episodes dubbed “Get Johnny Week,” which saw the Mitchell brothers embroiled in a vendetta against gangland boss Johnny Allen.
+The character was involved in numerous storylines, including the unveiling of Den Watts' killer; an affair with Ian Beale's (Adam Woodyatt) girlfriend, Jane Collins; and a week's worth of episodes dubbed "Get Johnny Week", which saw the Mitchell brothers embroiled in a vendetta against gangland boss Johnny Allen.
 Soon afterwards, Kemp departed the role again on 9 June 2006.

 In 2011, Kemp told Radio Times that he has no plans to return to EastEnders: "I enjoy the fact that I've far more control over my destiny than I ever had when acting.
-I didn't even watch the soaps when I was in them because it's like a coal miner coming home and staring at the coal scuttle—I was never a great lover of watching myself act."
+I didn't even watch the soaps when I was in them because it's like a coal miner coming home and staring at the coal scuttle – I was never a great lover of watching myself act."

 2016 return

 On 18 January 2016, it was announced that Kemp had agreed to reprise his role for a few episodes.
 His return coincided with Windsor's final appearance as Grant's mother Peggy.
 Grant was also reunited with Phil, Sharon and Kathy.
 Of his return, Kemp commented, "When I was approached about returning to EastEnders for Barbara's final episodes, it was something I could not turn down.
 Barbara is a very close friend so when I learned of the storyline, it felt right that the Mitchell brothers are reunited with their mother for the last time.
 I am really looking forward to going back to EastEnders and filming what are set to be some classic EastEnders episodes."
 Kemp returned to filming on 6 April 2016.
 Later, it was announced that Kemp would film a further three weeks, and he resumed filming on 6 June 2016 and finished on 26 June 2016.

+Following Grant's third departure in September 2016, Kemp revealed that he did not think he would ever go back to EastEnders again but did not rule out a return.